checkmate-sg/ai-monorepo/README.md

 Refer to deploy_worker.yml to set all other worker-specific secrets in GitHub.

+Deploy independent workers first, followed by workers that depend on other workers, as service binding requires the dependent worker to exist beforehand.

 ## Automated Deployment

 Triggered on PRs to `staging` or `main`: